Graylog2/graylog2-images/aws/README.md

   * Finish the wizard and spin up the VM.
   * Login to the instance as user `ubuntu`
   * Run `sudo graylog-ctl reconfigure`
-  * Open port 80 in the security group of the appliance
+  * Open port 80 and ports for receiving log messages in the security group of the appliance

 Open `http://<vm ip>` in your browser to access the Graylog web interface.
 Default username and password is `admin`.